|Stages:||18 (364,68 km)|

 |Servicepark:||Villa Carlos Paz|

-- It also includes two passes through the popular super special stage at the theme park on the edge of Villa Carlos Paz.
+- Competitors head south on Friday for two loops of fast, sandy tracks in Santa Rosa de Calamuchita valley.
+Each ends with a popular super special at a theme park on the edge of Villa Carlos Paz.

-- Sunday climbs up to the rock strewn roads of the Traslasierra mountains, famed for its moonlike landscape, and includes the classic El Cóndor and Giulio Cesare tests.
+- Sunday climbs rock strewn roads of the Traslasierra mountains, famed for its moonlike landscape, and includes classic El Cóndor and Giulio Cesare tests.

 - First run in 1980 in Tucumán province in the north, when it was known as Rally Codasur.